Ran Blu-ray Movie

 Ran Blu-ray Movie, Overall Score and Recommendation 3.5 of 5

-There is a very interesting new featurette on the Blu-ray release with comments from cinematographer Shoji Ueda and various specialists that worked on the new 4K restoration of Ran that make it quite clear that they all wanted to preserve the film's original period look.
+There is a very interesting new featurette on the Blu-ray release with comments from cinematographer Shoji Ueda and various specialists who worked on the new 4K restoration of Ran that make it quite clear that they all wanted to preserve the film's original period look.
 Oddly, the final result is very perplexing.
-The film now has a distinctive modern appearance that does not support the rich and vivid colors Akira Kurosawa favored, and I personally find it quite unconvincing.
+Now, Run has a distinctive modern appearance that does not support the rich and vivid colors Akira Kurosawa favored, and I personally find it quite unconvincing.
 On the other hand, the old Blu-ray release is even more frustrating because there are all sorts of serious digital anomalies on the master that was used to produce it.

 Similar titles